 Table 1.
 Relationship between modeled temporal changes (𝚫) in abundance, body size, and head sizes and species-specific voltinism.
 Mean body length and head size are averages ± standard error.
 Change in abundance provides an overall trend for the taxa ± trend standard error (gls estimate of year for a model of abundance ~ year + Second degree polynomial of day year + site).
-Four species exhibited significant (p < 0.01) trends in abundance over years (Ephemera danica: p < 0.001, Gammarus roeselii: p < 0.001, Hydropsyche siltalai: p = 0.003, and Baetis rhodani: p = 0.03).
-Downward arrows indicate decreasing size trends, upward arrows indicate increasing size trends, and hyphens indicate no change.
+Downward and upward arrows indicate significant decreasing and increasing size trends, respectively, while no change is indicated by horizontal arrows.
 Taxa are listed from largest to smallest body length.